 Acne is more than just having one or two pimples from time to time.
 It’s a chronic skin condition that can be emotionally painful, due to the persistence and visibility of acne lesions and scars.
+Over 90% of the UK will suffer from some form of acne throughout their lifetime, mainly being affected between the ages of 12-30.
 If you have acne, there are self-care and home remedies you can try to help clear your skin up.
 But, if they don’t work, it might be necessary to see a skin specialist.
 The Harley Street Dermatology Clinic offers acne treatment in London that might be able to help.

 What’s Causing Your Acne?